stephenh/stephenh.github.com/_drafts/can-java-be-good-enough.markdown

 At this point, Scala is my default language.
 It's just that nice.
 That said, I'm not a zealot, and could see myself opting for Java:

-* If Scala is not supported/well-supported in a given environment (embedded?, Android, GWT is important to me, etc.).
+* If Scala is not supported/well-supported in a given environment (embedded?, Android?, GWT is important to me, etc.).

-* If I knew that the codebase would eventually be 100k+ LOC.
+* If I knew that the codebase would eventually be 50k+ LOC.
 I can't imagine the Scala compiler being very pleasant on codebases over 20-30k LOC.

 * If I knew that the codebase would live 5+ years.
 Java will definitely be around and healthy (knock on wood) in 5 years.